kvasu2/homepage/index.md

 # About me

-I am a second year PhD student at the University of Illinois at Urbana Champaign.
+I am a third year PhD student at the University of Illinois at Urbana Champaign.

 Email: kvasu2 [at] illinois [dot] edu